 Jeff is a founding co-director of Switchboard Music, a presenting organization which has featured hundreds of innovative musicians through its annual marathon and concert series.
 In addition, he makes regular guest appearances with a wide range of music institutions from orchestras to diverse chamber music ensembles.

-Jeff teaches clarinet, bass clarinet, chamber music, and entrepreneurship at the San Francisco Conservatory of Music, and has given masterclasses across the country on these topics.
+Jeff teaches clarinet, bass clarinet, chamber music, and entrepreneurship at the San Francisco Conservatory of Music.
 He has been on the faculty at U.C.
 Berkeley and as a member of REDSHIFT holds a guest artist residency at California State University East Bay.
 He holds a M.M. from the San Francisco Conservatory of Music and a B.A. from University of California at Los Angeles.
+Jeff joined SFCMP in 2012.